Diamondkart/user-platform/CONTRIBUTING.md

  ## <a name="feature"></a> Feature request
  Ideally, it should be included in a separate branch.
- Git commit should always starts with author name. e,g `git commit -m "[Author] commit message"`
+ Git commit should always starts with author name.<br/>
+ e,g `git commit -m "[Author] commit message"`